Requirements for approved training and equipment

 Your responsibility

 As someone who will handle or use plant protection products, you are responsible for having the right training and permits.
 You must be aware of and comply with the applicable rules.
-If you spray plant protection products, you must also ensure that the equipment that you use has been inspected by an inspector of pesticide application equipment and approved by the Swedish Board of Agriculture.
+If you use plant protection products, you must also ensure that the equipment that you use has been inspected by an inspector of pesticide application equipment and approved by the Swedish Board of Agriculture.

 Storing plant protection products